 A new window will open prompting you to complete your setup.
-Choose where you will stream to, such as your personal profile or a page oh which you are an admin, and choose your event privacy.
+Choose where you will stream to, such as your personal profile or a Page or Group of which you are an Admin, and choose your event privacy.

 Show Advanced Settings reveals additional Facebook options.

 - Allow Facebook embedding: Allows the player on Facebook to be embedded elsewhere; this is only an option on Public broadcasts.

 - Continuous Streaming: Removes Facebook's four-hour time limit for streaming.
 Choosing this will not save your VOD on Facebook or trigger notifications.

 Once you save your settings, any new event you create from here on out will automatically simulcast to Facebook.

 To enable simulcasting to an event you previously created, go to that event's settings.

 Make sure your event is published and not in draft mode.
 Otherwise it will not simulcast to Facebook.